bonfire-networks/bonfire_epics/README.md

 # Bonfire.Epics

-`Bonfire.Epics` is a way of structuring tasks that is extension and customisability friendly.
+Epics are a way of structuring tasks that is extension and customisability friendly.

 <!-- ## Installation -->